-Under Iowa law, private employers may implement workplace drug or alcohol testing according to certain guidelines.
-Routine random testing, pursuant to established written procedures, is permitted, along with another testing in compliance with federal regulations or other law enforcement objectives.
+Under Iowa marijuana law, private employers may implement workplace drug or alcohol testing according to certain guidelines.
+Routine random testing, pursuant to established written procedures, is permitted, along with other testing in compliance with federal regulations or other law enforcement objectives.

 Employers may test an individual employee if there is “reasonable suspicion,” which can be based on evidence that he or she caused an accident while at work significant enough to require a report to OSHA (the U.S. Occupational Safety and Health Administration).
 Testing is also allowed as part of an investigation into any workplace accident that causes sufficient injury or damage to require a report under Iowa Code Chapter 88 or that results in damage to property in an amount reasonably estimated at the time of the accident to exceed $1,000.
 However, OSHA prohibits employers from using drug testing, or the threat of drug testing, as a form of retaliation against employees who report injuries or illnesses.

 Since many intoxicants, including cannabis, can be detected days, weeks, or even months after use, it can be very difficult to prove whether an employee’s use was a substantial factor in his or her injury, and test results can be misleading.
 While cannabidiol (CBD) is a non-intoxicating component of cannabis, and employer drug screens typically test only for THC (the psychoactive component), CBD products also contain some amount of THC.
 The THC level allowed in cannabis products under Iowa law should not typically show up on a drug screen, but in some cases, it may.
 Consult with an attorney if you have questions about your legal rights regarding drug testing in the workplace after an accident or have been denied workers’ compensation benefits as a result of a drug test.